 Debris flows are fast-moving liquefied landslides that carry tonnes of soil and other debris like gigantic boulders.
-Debris flows are most often caused triggered during periods of intensive rainfall that follow prolonged rainfall which results in water saturated soil.
+Debris flows are most often triggered during periods of intensive rainfall that follow prolonged rainfall which results in water saturated soil.

 Concave slopes like gullies and ravines are particularly susceptible to debris flows because they tend to concentrate surface water runoff and accumulate surface water and loose soil.
 Debris flows can be initiated due to both natural factors and man-made intervention.

 - Develop a household emergency plan and assign specific safety tasks to family members.
 Practice your household emergency plan every six months.